softwarebyze/accessibility-auditor/README.md

 - `--output <format>`: Output format (`console` or `json`)
 - `--file <filename>`: Save results to file
 - `--timeout <ms>`: Timeout in milliseconds (default: 30000)
+- `--verbose`: Add legal context and compliance guidance to the summary
+- `--show-checks`: Display the catalog of verified axe-core rules

 ### `history`